Tim McMullan

 Timothy W. V. McMullan (born 1963) is a British actor, notable for his stage, television and film work.
-He is best known for playing Atticus Pünd in the BBC mystery dramas Magpie Murders and Moonflower Murders.
+He is best known for playing Atticus Pünd in the BBC mystery dramas Magpie Murders, Moonflower Murders and Marble Hall Murders.

 Career

 McMullan's stage work includes a 2008 adaptation of The Misanthrope alongside Damian Lewis and Keira Knightley along with the 2003 adaptation of His Dark Materials.
 In 2009 he was in Dominic Dromgoole's Shakespeare's Globe production of As You Like It and worked for Complicite.
 In 2016, again for Dromgoole, he was Prospero in The Tempest at the Sam Wanamaker Playhouse.

 In 2017 McMullan played Sir Toby Belch in a production of Twelfth Night on the Olivier stage at the Royal National Theatre.

 In July 2020 Deadline announced that PBS' Masterpiece would adapt Anthony Horowitz's Magpie Murders novel into a six-part drama series and air it in the US, and on BritBox in the UK.
 Horowitz prepared the script and Masterpiece produced the series along with Jill Green and Eleventh Hour Films.
 McMullan was signed to portray the character of Atticus Pünd after actor Timothy Spall pulled out of the production due to scheduling issues.